Welfare Guarantees in Schelling Segregation: Introduction

 While most of the literature on Schelling's model has focused on properties related to segregation between the two types, segregation itself is only one side of the story, especially when we allow different, possibly more complex location graphs.
 Given that the agents are willing to relocate to be close to other agents of the same type, another natural question is whether the resulting assignments satisfy some sort of {\em efficiency}.
-This has been considered in part by a recent array of papers~\cite{ChauhanLeMo18,EchzellFrLe19,ElkindGaIg19,AgarwalElGa20,BiloBiLe20,ChanIrTh20,KanellopoulosKyVo20}, which have studied Schelling's model from a game-theoretic perspective.
+This has been considered in part by a recent array of papers~\citep{ChauhanLeMo18,EchzellFrLe19,ElkindGaIg19,AgarwalElGa20,BiloBiLe20,ChanIrTh20,KanellopoulosKyVo20}, which have studied Schelling's model from a game-theoretic perspective.
 In particular, instead of randomly relocating, the agents are assumed to be strategic and each of them aims to select a location that maximizes her {\em utility}, defined as the fraction of same-type agents in her neighborhood.

 Besides questions related to the existence and computation of equilibria (i.e., assignments in which no agent has an incentive to relocate in order to increase her utility), the authors of some of the aforementioned papers have also studied the efficiency of assignments in terms of {\em social welfare}, defined as the total utility of the agents.
 For this objective, these authors have shown that computing assignments (not necessarily equilibria) maximizing the social welfare is NP-hard under specific assumptions about the graph and the behavior of the agents.
-Furthermore, they established several bounds on the worst-case ratio between the maximum social welfare (achieved by any possible assignment) and the social welfare of the best or worst equilbrium assignment, also known as the {\em price of stability}~\cite{AnchelevichDaKl08} and the {\em price of anarchy}~\cite{KP99}, respectively.
+Furthermore, they established several bounds on the worst-case ratio between the maximum social welfare (achieved by any possible assignment) and the social welfare of the best or worst equilbrium assignment, also known as the {\em price of stability}~\citep{AnchelevichDaKl08} and the {\em price of anarchy}~\citep{KP99}, respectively.
 These ratios quantify the welfare that is lost due to the agents aiming to maximize their individual utilities rather than their collective welfare.

-Inspired by this very recent stream of work, we study welfare guarantees and complexity in Schelling's model, not only with respect to the social welfare, but also to different notions of efficiency, such as Pareto optimality and natural variants of it.
+Inspired by this active stream of work, we study welfare guarantees and complexity in Schelling's model, not only with respect to the social welfare, but also to different notions of efficiency, such as Pareto optimality and natural variants of it.